 One significant difference between timber and steel sheds lies in their ability to handle moisture.

-Timber is a natural insulator, as it has the natural capacity to absorb and release moisture, which helps regulate the internal environment of the shed.
+Conversely, timber is a natural insulator.
+As it has the natural capacity to absorb and release moisture, which helps regulate the internal environment of the shed.
 When the humidity inside a timber shed rises, the wood can absorb some of this moisture, effectively reducing the amount of water vapour in the air and mitigating condensation issues.
 This moisture absorption helps to stabilise the internal temperature and humidity levels, making timber sheds less prone to severe condensation problems.

 Insulating a steel shed to reduce temperature fluctuations can be more challenging and costly compared to insulating a timber shed.
 While there are insulation materials available for steel sheds, such as foam panels, they may not always be as effective or easy to install.
 Moreover, without proper insulation, the temperature inside the shed will be more susceptible to outside weather conditions, compounding condensation issues.